Practice Locations in Vancouver and Lacey Washington

 Individual Counseling offered for In person and telehealth.

 Substance Misuse (e.g. self medicating through trauma, depression)

 We do not have substance abuse counselors at this time to treat substance abuse disorder as the primary issue.

 Major Life Adjustment retirement; separation from service, discharge, major family changes

-We Do Not Assist with Workers Compensation cases.
+I Do Not Assist with Workers Compensation cases.

 Prolonged Exposure Therapy (PE)